etjernst/etjernst.github.io/_resources/git-tutorial.md

 <img src="{{ '/assets/git-tutorial/add-collaborator.png' | relative_url }}" alt="The Collaborators page in GitHub repository settings, with a box to add someone by username">
 <figcaption>Settings &rarr; Collaborators &rarr; Add people, then enter their GitHub username.</figcaption>
 </figure>
-<p>Now the genuinely useful part.
-On GitHub you can link to one exact file, or even one exact line, and send that link in an email.
-Instead of "the code for Figure 3 is somewhere in my analysis script," you send a link that opens at precisely that line:</p>
+<p>Now the cool bit: GitHub lets you link to specific lines within a file and easily send that link in an email.
+Instead of "the code for Figure 3 is somewhere in my analysis script," you can send a link that opens at precisely that line:</p>
 <ol>
 <li>Open the file on GitHub and click the number next to the line where the code starts.
 Shift-click a second line number to select a range.</li>
 <li>The address bar updates with the lines, something like <code>.../analysis.do#L42-L60</code>.</li>
 <li>Copy that link and paste it into your email.
-It opens right at the code that makes Figure 3.</li>
+It will open right at the code you wanted to share.</li>
 </ol>
 <figure>
 <img src="{{ '/assets/git-tutorial/line-permalink.png' | relative_url }}" alt="A range of lines selected on GitHub, highlighted, with the line numbers in the URL">
 <figcaption>Click a line number, shift-click another for a range, and the link points straight at that code.</figcaption>
 </figure>
-<div class="gt-callout">Press <code>y</code> on the keyboard before you copy, and GitHub rewrites the address into a permalink tied to the current commit.
-That link keeps pointing at the same code even after you edit the file later.</div>
+<div class="gt-callout">Press <code>y</code> on the keyboard before you copy (or click "copy permalink"), and GitHub rewrites the address into a permalink tied to the current commit.
+That link keeps pointing at the same code even if you edit the file later!
+(I told you this was going to be cool!)</div>
 <details class="gt-more">
 <summary>Even better: open an issue and keep the discussion next to the code</summary>
 <div class="gt-more-body">